 The use of prescription drugs and/or over-the-counter drugs may also affect an employee's job performance and seriously impair the employee's value to the Employer.
-Any employee who is using prescription or over-the-counter drugs that may impair his or her ability to safely perform the job or may affect the safety or well-being of others must inform his/her Supervisor and submit a physician's statement that the prescription drug use will not affect job safety.
-It is the employee's responsibility to consult his or her physician or to read the medication label to determine whether or not such medication will impair the employee's ability to safely perform his or her job.
+Any employee who is using prescription or over-the-counter drugs that may impair their ability to safely perform the job or may affect the safety or well-being of others must inform their Supervisor and submit a physician's statement that the prescription drug use will not affect job safety.
+It is the employee's responsibility to consult their physician or to read the medication label to determine whether or not such medication will impair the employee's ability to safely perform their job.
 The employee is not required to identify the medication or the underlying illness.
 Various Federal, State and/or Local laws protect the rights of individuals with disabilities and others with regard to the confidentiality of medical information, medical treatment and the use of prescription drugs and substances taken under medical supervision.
 Nothing contained in this policy is intended to interfere with individual rights under or to violate these laws.